-307 Directions. - Approaching Shannon Bay from the east, the only passage recommended is west of Learmonth Island and thence between Wharton and Smyth Islands.
+307 Directions.-Approaching Shannon Bay from the east, the only passage recommended is west of Learmonth Island and thence between Wharton and Smyth Islands.
 Approaching Shannon Bay from the west, the passage between Wathus and Wiah Islands is free of dangers in mid-channel.
 The passage south of Wiah Island is encumbered with several dangers.

-308 Awun Bay, west of Shannon Bay, is best approached north and west of Wathus Island.
+Awun Bay, west of Shannon Bay, is best approached north and west of Wathus Island.
 Several islets and drying reefs are close-off the west entrance point to the bay.

-Anchorage can be obtained in the entrance to Awun Bay on a bank extending west from Wathus Island; the best position being about 0.6 mile NW of Wiah Island.
+309 Anchorage can be obtained in the entrance to Awun Bay on a bank extending west from Wathus Island; the best position being about 0.6 mile NW of Wiah Island.

-310 McClinton Bay, 1.5 miles west of Awun Bay, has a logging camp with a log dump and booming ground at its head (1985).
+McClinton Bay, 1.5 miles west of Awun Bay, has a private mooring buoy at its head.